Tick

 3. Madera

 A rapidly developing city near Fresno, Madera is gaining attention for its affordable housing and suburban appeal.
 Its strategic location along Highway 99 is key for logistics and transportation jobs.
-Living costs are 20% lower than in San Francisco, attracting families and working professionals seeking affordable housing.
+Living costs are 20% lower than San Francisco, attracting families and working professionals seeking affordable housing.
 Additionally, Madera offers a quiet suburban lifestyle while still within commuting distance of larger economic centers.

 Average Home Price (Median): $410,169.05